quii/learn-go-with-tests/roman-numerals.md

 }
 ```

+You may not have used [`strings.builder`](https://golang.org/pkg/strings/#Builder) before

+> A Builder is used to efficiently build a string using Write methods.
+It minimizes memory copying.

+Normally I wouldn't bother with such optimisations until I have an actual performance problem but the amount of code is not much larger than a "manual" appending on a string so we may as well use the faster approach.

 The code looks better to me and describes the domain _as we know it right now_.

 ### The Romans were into DRY too...